nil-unia/Sea-Level-Prediction-with-Machine-Learning-Montauk/README.md

 # 🌊 Sea Level Prediction with Machine Learning

-Forecasting long-term sea level trends using NOAA tide gauge data and Facebook's **Prophet** time series model — built as a Google Colab notebook that anyone can adapt to their own coastal station.
+Forecasting long-term sea level trends using NOAA tide gauge data and Meta's **Prophet** time series model.
+This model is built as a Google Colab notebook that anyone can adapt to their own coastal station.

 ## Overview